THE PLATFORM

 Related: Master List of Book Genres

 Your protagonist is the hero of your story and should be the character who drives the action.
-Helpful questions to ask when choosing who should star in your novel are which character has:

 If Collins had written The Hunger Games from Katniss’s mother’s point-of-view, readers never would’ve entered the games or experienced the Capitol.
 In the same way, if Nicholas Sparks had cast Travis’s dad as the protagonist in The Choice, the love story would’ve had an entirely different feel.